 The evening will begin with a game show-style segment in which three members of the audience will be invited on stage to answer a series of historical questions about Clark County and beyond.
 Another segment, “Ask Pat,” will feature local historian Pat Jollota’s answer to one question about local history, as selected from social media (#AskPat), email, or submitted through the museum.

 Admission to History on Tap is $15 in advance, or $18 the day of the event.
 Tickets can be purchased at the Kiggins Theatre Box Office, Clark County Historical Museum, or online at kigginstheatre.com/movies/history-on-tap.

-Audio support for “History on Tap” is provided by the Courtney Irvin Trust, and marketing support is provided by ZZoom Media.
-Additional support is provided by Vancouver’s Downtown Association.
-Tap Takeover for the April 18 event is sponsored by Fortside Brewing Company.
+Audio support for History on Tap is provided by the Courtney Irvin Trust.
+Additional support is provided by Vancouver’s Downtown Association and ZZeppelin.

 To learn more about the upcoming “History A-Brewin’” exhibit, visit cchmuseum.org/history-a-brewin.